Chukak/hash-table/readme.md

 ```
 #### Get value by key
 To get the value call `get` method fron the `Table` class with table and key.
 Returns the value.
-Pass the name of the key as first.
+Pass the name of the key as the first parameter.

 ```python
 a = table.get("key2")